The B&W Picture Place

 "To be sold by Auction, By order of the Assignees of Aaron Miller, a Bankrupt, at the Nag’s-head Inn, in the City of Chester, on Monday the 7th Day of January, 1788, at six o’Clock in the Evening, subject to such Conditions as shall be produced.
 ALL that well known and accustomed INN, called The Nag’s-head, situate on the North Side of Foregate-street, in the said City, with the Brewhouse, Stables, and Appurtenances thereunto belonging; now in the Occupation of John Hammond".

 This inn was listed in Cowdroy's Directory in 1789, when the licencee was J Walley.
-The licencee in 1850 was William Birmingham, in 1857 W Sandfield, in 1880 Joseph Rydings, in 1914 George William Walker, in 1910 H E Ostle.
+The licencee in 1822-3 was Joseph Gresty (but another directory says John Kearsley), in 1840 George Baxter, in 1850 William Birmingham, in 1857 W Sandfield, in 1880 Joseph Rydings, in 1914 George William Walker, in 1910 H E Ostle, in 1919-20 G Walker, in 1934-6 T H Smith.
 The Old Nag’s Head had been bought by Peter Walker in 1905 and transferred within Allied Breweries to Ind Coope (West Midlands) in 1965.
 It closed in the 1970s.
 Today, the building's fine carved wooden facade thankfully survives, but the old pub itself together with the lane behind it, Crown Court with its cottages and industrial premises, have all vanished beneath the extensive premises of Boots the Chemist.
 You can see some photographs of it as it appears today in our old pubs gallery.

 Across the road from, and not to be confused with, the Old Nag's Head, in 1812 the grocer's shop of Mr Joseph Bellis was sold and became an inn by the name of The Little Nag's Head.
-In 1850 to at least 1857 the licencee was John M Jones.
+It was next door to Ball's Court.
+In 1850 to at least 1857 the licencee was John M Jones and in 1871 his widow Elizabeth Jones.
 It traded as an inn until 1878 when it was converted by the Marquis of Westminster into Chester's first Cocoa House.
-The following poem, penned by a certain "Old Lady of the Parish", commented favourably upon the change:
+The following poem, penned by one "Old Lady of the Parish", commented favourably upon the change:

 'Old Nag' thy head for many a year